WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/x.md

 It is OK to use *x* instead of the multiplication sign (×).

-For more information, see [Dimensions](https://make.wordpress.org/docs/style-guide/formatting/numbers/#dimensions).
+For more information, see [Dimensions](https://make.wordpress.org/docs/style-guide/formatting/numbers/#dimensions) and [Placeholders](https://make.wordpress.org/docs/style-guide/developer-content/placeholders/).

 ## x-